[This document introduces a subset of the

 What I wish to make clear in this last chapter is, in short, that from all we have learnt about the structure of living matter, we must be prepared to find it working in a manner that cannot be reduced to the ordinary laws of physics.
 And that not on the ground that there is any "new force" or what not, directing the behaviour of the single atoms within a living organism, but because the construction is different from anything we have yet tested in the physical laboratory.

-ES wrote this before the development, later in the 20th century, of computers running complex interacting virtual machines, whose construction could rightly be said to be different from anything physicists and engineers had previously built or tested in physical laboratories, and whose properties and behaviours cannot be described adequately in the language of the physical sciences, a point that is elaborated in a separate document:http://www.cs.bham.ac.uk/research/projects/cogaff/misc/vm-functionalism.htmlI suspect that if ES had been able somehow to spend a week or a month talking to sophisticated AI researchers and software engineers in the 21st Century, about the variety of types of virtual machinery that can run and interact on a physical platform (or collection of connected physical platforms) he might well have said: "Yes that's the sort of thing I was struggling to identify in 1944".
+ES wrote this before the development, later in the 20th century, of computers running complex interacting virtual machines, often distributed across changing networks of physical machines, including changing network links, whose construction could rightly be said to be different from anything physicists and engineers had previously built or tested in physical laboratories, and whose properties and behaviours cannot be described adequately in the language of the physical sciences, a point that is elaborated in a separate document:http://www.cs.bham.ac.uk/research/projects/cogaff/misc/vm-functionalism.htmlI suspect that if ES had been able somehow to spend a week or a month talking to sophisticated AI researchers and software engineers in the 21st Century, about the variety of types of virtual machinery that can run and interact on a physical platform (or collection of connected physical platforms) he might well have said: "Yes that's the sort of thing I was struggling to identify in 1944".
+On the other hand, there there remain deep gaps between the spatial competences of current robots and the spatial competences of many intelligent animals, including crows, squirrels, octopuses, elephants, and pre-verbal human toddlers, e.g. as demonstrated in:

 Virtual Machine Functionalism (VMF) -- The only form of functionalism worth taking seriously in Philosophy of Mind and theories of Consciousness.

-To be expanded, showing how something with the apparent regularity and precision of clockwork mechanisms can continue operating for long periods of time in accordance with principles of Quantum mechanics but not in accordance with the kinds of reliable regularities found in statistical mechanics arising out of numerosity of individuals.TO BE CONTINUED
+Ideally this section should be expanded, showing how something with the apparent regularity and precision of clockwork mechanisms can continue operating for long periods of time in accordance with principles of Quantum mechanics but not in accordance with the kinds of reliable regularities found in statistical mechanics arising out of numerosity of individuals.Reminder: This document does not contain a complete version of Schrödinger's book.

-So, despite QM being famous for its "uncertainty principle" and for replacing the determinism of Newtonian mechanics with pervasive non-determinism, it is only QM, not Newtonian mechanics, that can explain the kind of persistence and replication of structure that is required for the existence of living things in all their many forms, including the ability to absorb, store, and use "negative entropy" either extracted from solar radiation (using photosynthesis) or by consuming and digesting parts of other organisms that have acquired such stores.
+So, despite QM being famous for its "uncertainty principle" and for replacing the determinism of Newtonian mechanics with pervasive non-determinism, it is only QM, not Newtonian mechanics, that can explain the kind of persistence and replication of structure that is required for the existence of living things in all their many forms, including the ability to absorb, store, and use "negative entropy" either extracted from solar radiation (using photosynthesis) or by consuming and digesting parts of other organisms that have acquired such stores, or, more importantly, have acquired re-usable molecular structures that can be assembled in new ways to provide new useful structures.
+That's obvious when we deliberately re-use skin, bones, flesh, fur, or wool of dead animals to create something neither we nor those animals could have created alone from edible matter.

 Schrödinger's little book provides a profound example of the importance for science of theories that attempt to answer the (Kantian) question "How is X possible?"
 Sloman (2014).